 - 10.3.1 The Vibrock report gives consideration to the weather and climatic circumstances surrounding the application site and has specific regard to windspeed/direction data as well as rainfall data. - 10.3.2 In relation to the identified potential receptors the Vibrock assessment considers a combination of proximity to the development, wind speeds/directions, rainfall and also the presence of physical features. - 10.3.3 The assessment considers the potential dust impact on each of the receptors having regard to IAQM guidance and taking account of potential receptor pathway effectiveness. - 10.3.4 The air quality assessment confirms that dust impact risk is calculated as low for Meadow Farm, Elizabeth House, Waterside Court and Whitecross Farm.
-For Founders House and Mansion House at Carmel College and Windward House the dust impact risk is considered negligible. - 10.3.5 The potential dust effects at each of the identified receptors indicates that there may be a short term "slight adverse" impact assessed for Meadow Farm, Elizabeth House, Waterside Court and Whitecross Farm.
-For Founders House and Mansion House at Carmel College and Windward House the dust effect is classified as "negligible effect". - 10.3.6 A PM10 and PM2.5 assessment has also been carried out that concluded that any effects from the proposals are not likely to exceed identified Air Quality Objectives.
+For Founders House and Mansion House at Carmel College and Windward House the dust impact risk is considered negligible. - 10.3.5 The air quality assessment has considered all the main receptors as "residential" including Elizabeth House that is a day nursery.
+As there is no guidance specifically for nursery schools and the highest level of assessment relates to residential properties the air quality assessment undertaken is deemed to be appropriate during nursery working hours. - 10.3.6 The potential dust effects at each of the identified receptors indicates that there may be a short term "slight adverse" impact assessed for Meadow Farm, Elizabeth House,

-- 10.3.7 The air quality assessment for the proposed quarry development confirms that it is unlikely that the re-submitted proposals will lead to a significant decrease in local air quality and that the potential for dust impacts are considered limited and likely to be of short duration. - 10.3.8 Any predicted PM10 and PM2.5 emissions from the site will not result in exceedances of Air Quality Objectives and that the employment of mitigation and monitoring measures will help ensure that any dust/air quality impact is limited in scale and duration such that national and local policies on dust and air quality are met by the proposals
+- Waterside Court and Whitecross Farm.
+For Founders House and Mansion House at Carmel College and Windward House the dust effect is classified as "negligible effect". - 10.3.7 A PM10 and PM2.5 assessment has also been carried out that concluded that any effects from the proposals are not likely to exceed identified Air Quality Objectives. - 10.3.8 The air quality assessment for the proposed quarry development confirms that it is unlikely that the re-submitted proposals will lead to a significant decrease in local air quality and that the potential for dust impacts are considered limited and likely to be of short duration. - 10.3.9 Any predicted PM10 and PM2.5 emissions from the site will not result in exceedances of Air Quality Objectives and that the employment of mitigation and monitoring measures will help ensure that any dust/air quality impact is limited in scale and duration such that national and local policies on dust and air quality are met by the proposals

 - 10.4.1 A series of mitigation and dust control measures have been recommended in the air quality assessment to further reduce any impact on potential receptor locations.
 The use of such best practice measures, which have been implemented at mineral extraction sites throughout the United Kingdom, suggest that such measures will be effective during the mineral extraction, processing and restoration operations. - 10.4.2 It is recommended that the production and implementation of a Dust Monitoring Strategy should be formulated with an agreed the strategy that should include the establishment of baseline conditions and a regime of agreed monitoring, including the use of dust gauges combined with physical inspections.
-These are standard bestpractice measure employed across the UK quarrying sector.
+These are standard best-practice measure employed across the UK quarrying sector.